zqmillet/Simulation.of.Decision.Making/Readme.md

 So, the process model of this chemical reactor control system is shown as following figure.

 <img src="/Figures/Process.Model.of.Reactor.Control.System.png" width = "250" alt="Process Model of Reactor Control System" />

+##<h2 id="Analysis.Strategy">The Analysis of Defense Strategies
+There are two kinds of defense strategies: security strategies and recover strategies.
+* Security strategy is a kind of defense strategy which can prevent attack strategy.
+* Recover strategy is a kind of defense strategy which can recover the failed system function.

+###<h3 id="Analysis.Strategy.Security">Security Strategies

+###<h3 id="Analysis.Strategy.Recover">Recover Strategies